mmistakes/mm-github-pages-starter/_pages/genome-assembly.md

 [Bandage](https://rrwick.github.io/Bandage/) is a program for visualising de novo assembly graphs.
 By displaying connections which are not present in the contigs file, Bandage opens up new possibilities for analysing de novo assemblies.

+[Squat](https://github.com/luke831215/SQUAT) is a Sequencing Quality Assessment Tool for Data Assessments before and after Genome Assemblies

 ----